spacemeshos/testnet-guide/guide/setup.md

 > You will need to use the newly created password to access your wallet after you have locked the access to the App.
 We recommend saving the password in a password manager such as 1Password.

-> Until you back up your wallet, you will not be able to access it without your password.
+> Until you back up your wallet using the 12 words backup method, you will not be able to access it without your password.
 There is no way to restore a wallet that wasn't backed up if the password has been forgotten.

 ---